Understanding bank valuations

 What is a bank valuation and why does it matter?

-A bank valuation is an independent, professional assessment of a property's value.
-It's primarily used by financial institutions to determine the property's worth for lending purposes.
-The purpose is to determine the security value of a property for mortgage lending.
-The approach is typically more conservative, focusing on risk management and quick-sale scenarios rather than long-term market conditions.
-The valuation is conducted for the bank's benefit, not the buyer's.
-The outcome directly influences your loan-to-value ratio (LVR), which impacts your borrowing capacity.
+A bank valuation is an independent, professional assessment of a property's value used by lenders to determine how much the property is worth as security for your mortgage.
+Unlike a market appraisal from a real estate agent, a bank valuation takes a conservative approach, focusing on risk management and quick-sale scenarios rather than optimistic market conditions.
+The valuation is conducted for the bank's benefit, not yours as the buyer.

 Bank valuation versus market valuation

-As a property buyer, especially in competitive markets, it's important to anticipate this gap and plan accordingly.
+As a buyer, especially in competitive markets, it is important to anticipate this gap and plan accordingly.
 If the bank's valuation comes in lower than the agreed purchase price, you may need to cover the difference with additional funds.
-At Buyvest, we're here to help you navigate these potential valuation gaps and ensure that your financial strategy aligns with the realities of the property market.
+Having a financial buffer is essential, particularly if you are buying through auction where there is no cooling-off period.
+For private treaty purchases, including a subject-to-finance clause in your contract protects you if the valuation creates a shortfall.

 Three main valuation methods